Operation Chastise: Organisation

-The attacks
+History of the attacks

 Outbound

 The aircraft used two routes, carefully avoiding known concentrations of flak, and were timed to cross the enemy coast simultaneously.
 The first aircraft, those of Formation No. 2 and heading for the longer, northern route, took off at 21:28 on 16 May.
 McCarthy's bomber developed a coolant leak and he took off in the reserve aircraft 34 minutes late.

 Formation No. 1 took off in groups of three at 10-minute intervals beginning at 21:39.
 The reserve formation did not begin taking off until 00:09 on 17 May.

 Formation No. 1 entered continental Europe between Walcheren and Schouwen, flew over the Netherlands, skirted the airbases at Gilze-Rijen and Eindhoven, curved around the Ruhr defences, and turned north to avoid Hamm before turning south to head for the Möhne River.
 Formation No. 2 flew further north, cutting over Vlieland and crossing the IJsselmeer before joining the first route near Wesel and then flying south beyond the Möhne to the Sorpe River.

 The bombers flew low, at about 100 ft altitude, to avoid radar detection.
 Flight Sergeant George Chalmers, radio operator on "O for Orange", looked out through the astrodome and was astonished to see that his pilot was flying towards the target along a forest's firebreak, below treetop level.